How to cut broccoli

 You can also cut off four sides so that you end up with a rectangle.
 This makes it easier to cut into matchsticks which is great for stir-fry or maybe in a pasta dish or soup.

-If you found this this how to easy then check out how to cut a bell pepper for your next stir-fry,
+If you found this how-to easy then check out how to cut brussel sprouts and how to cut asparagus.

 How to Cut broccoli (3 Simple Steps)